Fatumayattani/OrionBridge/README.md

-#### Notes
-- You will need to have [dfx installed](https://internetcomputer.org/docs/current/developer-docs/getting-started/install/#installing-dfx-via-dfxvm).
 - Cycles coupon is good for 10T cycles, which is typically enough for deploying a frontend and backend canister.
 - Recommendation: Do not deploy to the mainnet until your dapp is complete.